openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/zweather_0_0.md

 ### Group 1: Life Line

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Wind Speed

+Wind speed is higher than 6 m/s (22 Km/h)

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: End of Dawn

+At the end of the dawn if it becomes bright

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: End of Dusk

+At the end of the dusk if it becomes bright

-This group supports 5 nodes.
+Association group 4 supports 5 nodes.

 ## Technical Information